sevagas/macro_pack/README.md

 ## Short description

+### Warning: MacroPack is not maintained since 2021, if you are a pro and need Redteam tools for initial access, assume breach, EDR bypass, check https://www.balliskit.com

 MacroPack Community is a tool used to automatize obfuscation and generation of retro formats such as MS Office documents or VBS like format.
 It also handles various shortcuts formats.
 This tool can be used for red teaming, pentests, demos, and social engineering assessments.